Controlled Vocabulary

 •An article on Keyword Theory by James Cook discusses the pros and cons of open vs controlled vocabulary.

-•A word stemming generator developed at DePaul might be used to think of word origins you may have not considered.
+•A version of "Porter's Stemming Algorithm" is online.
+Developed by Dr. Mobasher, Bamshad from Depaul University, it might be used to think of word origins you may have not considered.

-•The Digital Libraries Initiative's D-Lib magazine is available online.
+•The Digital Libraries Initiative's D-Lib magazine archive is available online.

 "Keeping Found Things Found" explores another means for Personal Information Management.